Edinburgh-Genome-Foundry/DnaChisel/README.rst

 DnaChisel uses the following strategies to avoid exploring the whole search space:

-- **Constraining of the mutation space:** no mutation can be done in segments of the sequence subject to a ``DoNotModify`` constraint, and in segments subject to an ``EnforceTranslation`` constraint only synonymous mutations of the codons are allowed.
+- **Constraining of the mutation space:** no mutation can be done in segments of the sequence subject to a ``AvoidChanges`` constraint, and in segments subject to an ``EnforceTranslation`` constraint only synonymous mutations of the codons are allowed.